 If you are meeting the same question that your iPad keeps asking you to enter WiFi password over and over again, it is probably when your WiFi network is password protected.
 Therefore, to protect your connection security, your router may keep asking for the password during usage.

-If the problem still persists, there’s a final solution – Restore your iPhone/iPad.
+If the problem persists, there’s a final solution – Restore your iPhone/iPad.
 But since the traditional iTunes/iCloud way will need to erase all existing data on your iPhone/iPad, here we would like to recommend this #1 iOS data recovery and backup manager – PhoneRescue for iOS to help you restore from iTunes/iCloud backup even without data wiped.

-With PhoneRescue for iOS, you have 3 recovery modes to choose from: restore from iTunes backup, restore from iCloud backup, recover from iPhone directly.
+With PhoneRescue for iOS, you have 3 recovery modes to choose from: restore from iTunes backup, restore from iCloud backup, and recover from iPhone directly.
 That’s to say, you can restore your iPhone with or without backup.
 During the process, you can preview and selectively choose the data you prefer to restore, but not all files.
-In this way, you can not only restore the files you really want but save storage space on the device.
+In this way, you can not only restore the files you want but save storage space on the device.

 And unlike the traditional iTunes/iCloud way, it just takes a few minutes and 3 simple steps are needed to complete the entire process.
 Now let’s check it.
 Download PhoneRescue for iOS on your computer > Connect your iPhone/iPad to the computer via its USB cable > Click Recover from iCloud mode.
 And follow the on-screen instructions to continue.